Are You a Sample Abuser in Billings?

 What happens when you take it too far though?
 This guy found out the hard way.

-The Niles, Illinois police charged Nicholas Goebel with trespassing.
+The Niles, Illinois police recently charged Nicholas Goebel with trespassing.
 A store called the police and told them that Goebel was coming in every day and eating all of the free customer food samples.
 On several occasions, Goebel came in twice a day and ate for free.
+He has a November 4th court date.

 I would never go that far and I can see where the store is coming from.
 At least do a little shopping while you're there.